“Is it irresponsible for art to be escapist?”

 So the impetus of art-making for you has changed from self-expression to a form of connection?

 This is Editorial’s twentieth issue, and you marked the anniversary by getting back in touch with artists like Petra Collins who you had originally featured at the very beginning of their careers.
 What was that like?

 Working with Petra was so sweet because I know she’s busy and has a lot going on, but she was really nice to work with.
 Jenny Fax is a designer we featured like five years ago, so the whole Petra story was really nostalgic for me.
 I also loved working with Liara Roux, who makes porn.
-I featured her in issue 8 when she was going by Mary Bond.
 She was an early ‘Internet Artist’.
 Whitney (Mallett) interviewed her, which was sentimental because we’ve been working together since the very beginning.
 I’ve been thinking about community: what is your community and what can you do for them?
 My community is online and it’s all these people that I’ve worked with through the magazine.

 Yes, and although Editorial is an arts magazine, the community you foster feels unconnected to the ‘art world’.
 In her piece ‘Dangerous Liasons’, the writer Yaniya Lee is very critical of that world.

 I think Yaniya’s comparison of the self-centered, conniving French nobility to the modern art world hit the nail on the head.
 I relate to her description of the art fair, the people there have this air about them.
 I love that she used this piece of pop culture (I didn’t read the book, but I know the Glenn Close flick well) as an entryway to share her experience as a Black queer art worker.